Language: EN

 Example using modules

 Now we implement the same example using modules.
-Instead of having a separate header file and implementation file, we create a single module file.
+Instead of having a separate header file and an implementation file, we create a single module file.

 export module sum;